-Often you see content on a web page, in an e-mail message, or in a document and you want to use it to do something else – get a map, get a definition, convert a measurement, see a picture, do a search.
-Now you don’t have to go through the steps of copying it, opening other windows or websites, and then pasting or retyping the text.
+Often, you see content on a webpage, in an e-mail message, or in a document and you want to use it to do something else – get a map, get a definition, convert a measurement, see a picture, do a search.
+You don’t have to go through the steps of copying it, opening other windows or websites, and then pasting or retyping the text anymore.

-In Windows 7 you can use a new feature called Activity Everywhere to easily ask your computer for more information about text you’ve selected on a page.
-Now you’ll have instant access to maps, definitions, and search engines.
-Activities are available anywhere you select text when you use Activity Everywhere.
-Simply highlight text and you’ll see the activities available on that page.
+You can use a new Windows 7 feature called Activity Everywhere to ask your computer to retrieve more information about text you’ve selected on a page.
+You’ll have instant access to maps, definitions, and search engines.
+Just highlight text and you’ll see the activities available on that page.

 You can customize the list of activities and providers you use for those activities.
-For example, if you have a favorite map provider you can customize the map activity to use that provider.
+For example, if you have a favorite map provider, you can customize the map activity to use only that provider.
 You can also install new activities from the Microsoft online activity gallery.
 Some activities respond to touch or voice commands if your PC supports touch or has a microphone.
-For example, you can select an address with your finger and get a map for that location by simply saying ‘map.’
+For example, you can select an address with your finger and get a map for that location by simply saying “map.”

 Touch Experience

-Computers and devices come to life when you can use your finger as a mouse, and Windows 7 is designed to work well with multi-touch hardware.
+Computers and devices come to life when you can use your finger to control what’s on the screen, and Windows 7 is designed to work well with multitouch hardware.
 The Start menu, Windows Taskbar, and other areas have larger icons so you can easily touch them.
-Common programs like Calculator, Paint, Windows Live services, and the latest versions of some Office programs work well with touch.
-Surfing the web is easier, too.
+Common programs like Calculator, Paint, Windows Live services, and some 2007 Microsoft® Office system programs work well with touch.
+Browsing the web is easier, too.
 Just use your finger to scroll down a website or browse your favorite links.
 Rearranging photos is also faster and more fun.
 Use your fingers to flick through a photo album or quickly arrange and sort your images using your favorite photo software.
-You can even have fun with finger painting in Paint.
+You can even have fun with finger painting in Paint!

-Multi-Touch Gestures
+Multitouch Gestures

 Gestures are touch actions you do with more than one finger.
-For example, when you bring your thumb and forefinger together as if you’re pinching something on the screen, a website will zoom out.
+For example, when you bring your thumb and forefinger together as if you’re pinching something on the screen, a website will zoom in.
 Gestures like this allow you to use your fingers to zoom in or out, rotate images, and perform other fun and useful tasks with your PC.
 You can even customize your own gestures.
 New touch gestures in Windows 7 include:

 Zoom out by moving two fingers closer together.
 This will make what you are viewing smaller.